marquesVF/tsrocket/README.md

 export default main()
 ```

-This is the main entrance of our application and we can run it in development mode with the command `npm run dev`.
-It basically creates a database connection and tells `tsrocket` to setup your application so it can be served.
+This is the main entrance of our application and we can run it in development mode with the command `npm run start:dev`.
+It basically creates a database connection and tells `tsrocket` to setup your application so it can be served. `tsrocket` follows the idea of convention over configuration.
+For exemple, by default, `tsrocket` expects that the application controller are located in the folder `src/controllers`.
+So it will automatically load them and register the routes.

 ```bash
 $ cd sample-api